VidushiVashishth/Tracing/README.md

 This repository consists of parts of the tracing framework which will gradually enable generation of Common Trace Format trace output for RTEMS applications.
 The test suitcase is the fileio sample which comes along with the RTEMS installation.

-#Pre-requisites:
+## Pre-requisites:

 - Install rtems 5 for sparc/erc32 architecture-bsp pair.
-The rtems file that I have made changes to is `main_rtrace.c` which lies in rtems/cpukit/libmisc/shell/ directory.
-It is a part of this repository too with the same name (main_rtrace.c).
+The RTEMS repository with modifications for enabling CTF Tracing is https://github.com/VidushiVashishth/rtems

 - Download the fileio INI file in this repository and save it on the top of the installed BSP (erc32) directory

 - Change the values of `rtems-path` and `prefix` in the fileio INI file according to your installation.

+The general Tracing process consists of the following steps:

+1) Generation of RTEMS trace.
+2) Transportation of the generated trace to the host machine.
+3) Conversion of transported traces to CTF using babeltrace scripts.
+4) Viewing the converted output (CTF).

-#Instructions on how to run tracing:
+## 1) Instructions on how to generate traces:

+This step occurs on the RTEMS target (simulator).

 After installing rtems and the application INI (fileio) file, `cd` to the top of the installed BSP directory and run the following commands.